traversaal-ai/pdf-parser-table-extraction-fast-api/README.md

 - All output files are saved in subdirectories of the provided `output_dir` (e.g., `output_dir/docling/`, `output_dir/unstructured/`).
 - Each backend saves its own results in its respective folder.

 ## Notes
 - The input file must exist on the server at the specified path.
-- The output directory will be deleted and recreated for each extraction request.
-- Llamaparse backend is currently a placeholder.
+- LlamaParse backend is currently a placeholder.
+- **For best performance with Docling, use a machine with an NVIDIA GPU.**

+## License
+MIT

 ## 📊 Evaluation: Table Extraction Quality
 We evaluated all three extraction tools across three fundamental criteria: